omussell/homelab/design/implementation.md

 **or**

-instead of doing all of the above, provision the new vm, then connect to it using ssh -o StrictHostKeyChecking=no
+instead of doing all of the above, provision the new vm, then connect to it using ssh -o StrictHostKeyChecking=no, create an authorized_key file that contains the public key of the user that will be connecting from the control machine and add it to the image.
+Login as root on the provisioned vm, PermitRootLogin yes.
+Then change the config after that point.

 StrictHostKeyChecking vs VerifyHostKeyDNS Problem: